-- Overall and age division winners are not allowed to wear electronic listening devices.
+- Prize money winners are not allowed to wear electronic listening devices.
 For other runners, the use of headphones is strongly discouraged, and if directed by a race official to cease such use, the entrant must comply promptly.

 Disqualification Procedure for Rule Violations